mxmzhang/mail-bites/README.md

 2. Enable "Developer mode" (toggle in the top-right corner)
 3. Click "Load unpacked" and select the `dist` folder from your project
 4. Note the extension ID that appears under the extension name - you'll need to add this to your OAuth client configuration
-5. Go back to the Google Cloud Console, update your OAuth client with this extension ID
+5. Go back to the Google Cloud Console, update your OAuth client with this extension ID (click the edit button and change the ID)

 ### 6. Use the Extension